michelleckelly/mimsy/README.md

 ### Description
-`mimsy` is the unofficial R package for crunching raw MIMS (Membrane Inlet Mass Spectrometer, Bay Instruments) day.
+`mimsy` is the unofficial R package for crunching raw MIMS (Membrane Inlet Mass Spectrometer, Bay Instruments) data.
 Use the `mimsy` function to calculate dissolved gas concentrations and ratios (N2, O2, Ar) based on standard gas solubility at specific temperature, pressure, and salinity.
 Supports dual-temperature standard calibration, for setups with two water baths, and outputs dissolved gas concentration in units of microM or mg.